blagae/whitakers_words/README.md

 The prerequisites are simple: have python 3.9 installed with pip.

-If you have cloned the repository, you can just use
+If you have cloned the repository, you can just use either one of these options:

     $ python setup.py install

+    $ pip install .

 Otherwise, you will need to install from the Github repo, because there is no PyPi package for this project.

     $ pip install git+https://github.com/blagae/whitakers_words.git#egg=whitakers_words

-If you have a requirements file, then this is a valid format for the dependency:
+If you want to use whitakers_words as a dependency, then this is a valid format for adding the project to `requirements.txt`:

     git+git://github.com/blagae/whitakers_words.git#egg=whitakers_words